mattrussell2/unit_test/README.md

 Specifically, unit_test extracts all test functions from all test files, and, for each test function:
-  1) Adds a forward declaration of the function to the driver file text.
+  1) Adds a forward declaration for each function to the driver file text.
   2) Inserts a string in the driver file text of the following format:

             { "test_function_name": test_function_name },\n

 Each pair is inserted in the driver file text as part of the initialization of a std::map<std::string, FnPtr>> object, where "FnPtr" is a typdef of a pointer to a void function that takes no arguments.

 The driver file, main.cpp, is then saved in the current working directory.

-Then the files are compiled in accordance with the Makefile, and a.out is run one time for each test via the Python subprocess module.
+The files are compiled in accordance with the Makefile, and a.out is run one time for each test via the Python subprocess module.

-Specifically, for each test, the name of the test function name is provided to a.out as a string; the string is used as the key to extract the function pointer associated with the test.
+Specifically, for each test, the name of the test function name is provided to a.out as a string; the string is used as the key to extract the function pointer associated with the test from the map.
 The test is then run.